arangodb/docs-hugo/site/content/3.10/index-and-search/arangosearch/arangosearch-views-reference.md

   to disable use: `0`; _immutable_)

-  Maximum memory byte size per writer (segment) before a writer (segment) flush is triggered. `0` value turns off this limit for any writer (buffer) and data will be flushed periodically. `0` value should be used carefully due to high potential memory consumption.
+  Maximum memory byte size per writer (segment) before a writer (segment) flush is triggered. `0` value turns off this limit for any writer (buffer) and data is flushed periodically. `0` value should be used carefully due to high potential memory consumption.

 - **consolidationPolicy** (_optional_; type: `object`; default: `{}`)